-1.5 Online communities:
+1.5 Online communities.

 Social media and the internet have not only intensified the role of CJ in journalism, it has also changed the perception of what is a community and inherently redefining the concept to online communities.
-When it comes to defining a community (that is not necessarily an online community) it is often referred to place based communities (such as neighborhoods) vs. communities of interest (such as stamp collectors) (Blanchard and Marcus 2004).
-Although both can be called a community, it has been shown that place based neighborhoods (people living on the same street) don’t always exhibit the characteristics of a community in terms of support and giving and receiving help (Wellmen 1988).
+When it comes to defining a community (that is not necessarily an online community) it is often referred to place based communities (such as neighborhoods) vs. communities of interest (such as stamp collectors; Blanchard & Markus, 2004).
+Although both can be called a community, it has been shown that place based neighborhoods (people living on the same street) don’t always exhibit the characteristics of a community in terms of support and giving and receiving help (Wellmen, Carrington, & Hall, 1988).
 Cohen (1995) defines a community as one who exists in the minds of the members and is constructed symbolically through shared meanings, norms and culture.
-Blanchard and Marcus (2002, 2004) add that a community has a shared emotional connection and a feeling of belonging which they call a sense of community (SOC).
+Blanchard and Markus (2004) add that a community has a shared emotional connection and a feeling of belonging which they call a sense of community (SOC).
 Therefore the definition of a community is not solely based on the proximity of the members but the feeling that they have towards the group.
-McMillan and Chavis (1986) create the following criteria: a feeling of membership - belonging and identifying with the community, a feeling of influence - either by influencing others or being influenced by the community, integration and fulfillment of needs - supported by others while also supporting them, share emotional connection - feelings of relationship, shared history, “spirit” of the community.
-Wenger et el.
-(2002) defines community as a group of people who learn to interact and build relationships which result in a feeling of belonging and mutual commitment.
+McMillan and Chavis (1986) create the following criteria: a feeling of membership – belonging and identifying with the community, a feeling of influence – either by influencing others or being influenced by the community, integration and fulfillment of needs – supported by others while also supporting them, share emotional connection - feelings of relationship, shared history, “spirit” of the community.
+Wenger et al. (2002) defines community as a group of people who learn to interact and build relationships which result in a feeling of belonging and mutual commitment.

-Blanchard and Marcus claim that these distinctions can be applied to online communities as well.
-By citing Jones (1997) who deduced that place based communities can be seen as settlement virtual communities, Blanchard and Marcus explain that with certain criteria the virtual settlement can be called a community.
+Blanchard and Markus (2004) claim that these distinctions can be applied to online communities as well.
+By citing Jones (1997) who deduced that place based communities can be seen as settlement virtual communities, Blanchard and Markus (2004) explain that with certain criteria the virtual settlement can be called a community.
 These criteria include active participation of members and continuity of activity.

 The shift in the paradigm of how a community functions since the development of the internet and web 2.0 was necessary.
 Plant (2004) sees this as a natural extension of human nature and describes the technical and the social implications: it allows real time communication across distances , transmission of data at a low cost.
-Stanoevska - Slabeva (2002) make two distinctions between type of community and functionality of support.
+Stanoevska - Slabeva and Schmid (2001) make two distinctions between type of community and functionality of support.
 Hagel and Armstrong (1997) say that the interactions in virtual communities are part of four categories: interest (shared interest and expertise on a specific topic), relationship (the opportunity for people with similar experiences to come together), fantasy (opportunities to explore new worlds and entertainment) and transactions (trading information with others).

-When it comes to participating in an online community, participation is a key point and lack of user activity and contribution can cause the failure of a community (Ling et al. 2005).
-Motivation is a key part in participation in a community and Koh (2004) categorizes participation as: active (people who post and comment) and passive (people who view).
-Lastly, even within the concept of online communities there are different types of communities with knowledge platforms, networking and problem solving as some of the different types (Muller et al 2012).
+When it comes to participating in an online community, participation is a key point and lack of user activity and contribution can cause the failure of a community (Ling et al., 2005).
+Motivation is a key part in participation in a community and Koh and Kim (2004) categorize participation as: active (people who post and comment) and passive (people who view).
+Lastly, even within the concept of online communities there are different types of communities with knowledge platforms, networking and problem solving as some of the different types (Muller, Perer, Ehrlich, & Ronen, 2012).

-1.6 Connectivism theory:
+1.6 Connectivism theory.